Joan Beverley Barr, affectionately known as “Aunty Bev,” was born on December 17, 1958 to Luther Albert and Doreen Maud Barr.

 Mom, “Aunty Bev,” Joan, we will forever miss you, but count ourselves eternally blessed to have shared your love.
 Though gone in body, you live on in our hearts and your rich legacy.

-To plant a tree in memory of Joan Beverley Barr, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joan Beverley Barr, please visit our floral store.